paulacast/SP_COVID_Arcpy/README.md

 User downloads the csv file at https://www.seade.gov.br/coronavirus/

-Script when imported into ArcGIS Pro generates a chart, a thematic maps and gives the option to export a layout as PDF/
+Script when imported into ArcGIS Pro generates a chart and a thematic map that can be exported as a PDF file.
+Chart = death rate (num. of deaths / num. of cases) Thematic Map = color ramp for death rate in each city